-While the CSRD is built atop the TCFD framework, it covers additional sustainability categories beyond just climate impact-like pollution, water, and biodiversity.
+While CSRD is built atop the TCFD framework, it covers additional sustainability categories beyond just climate impact-like pollution, water, and biodiversity.
 It also gets far more specific.
-Filers must start with a double materiality assessment: assessing their operational environmental impact as well as a changing climate's impact to their operations.

-Where filers find that climate change is material for them, this assessment must then be expanded to include detailed commentary on:
+Filers must start with a materiality assessment that identifies both how its operations are impacting these categories and how a less sustainable world might impact its operations.
+This assessment must then be expanded to include detailed commentary on:

-The organization's physical and transition climate risks-time horizons of 1 year, 1-5 years, and 5+ years as well as the potential financial effects of these risks.

-- The organization's exposure to activities related to the use of coal, oil, and gas. - Any use of compensation schemes to drive increased sustainability. - Any actions undertaken to "prevent, mitigate, remediate, or bring an end to" actual or potential negative sustainability impacts-all the way down through the value chain.
+- The organization's physical and transition climate risks-over 1-year, 1-5 year, and 5+ year time horizons-as well as the potential financial effects of these risks. - The organization's exposure to activities related to the use of coal, oil, and gas. - Absolute carbon / greenhouse gas reduction targets for 2030 and 2050. - Any use of compensation schemes to drive increased sustainability. - Any actions undertaken to "prevent, mitigate, remediate, or bring an end to" actual or potential negative sustainability impacts-all the way down through the value chain.

-This commentary must also be paired with six metric and target-based disclosures, including information on:
+This commentary must also be paired with nine metric-based disclosures, including information on:

-- Energy consumption and greenhouse gas emissions totals, including scope 3 emissions from suppliers. - Intensity ratios (i.e., relativizing absolute emission and consumption totals by comparing them against metrics like revenue). - The amount of funding provided for mitigation projects (i.e., carbon credits purchased).
+- Energy consumption and greenhouse gas emissions totals (actuals and forecasts), including scope 3 emissions from suppliers. - Intensity ratios (i.e., relativizing absolute emission and consumption totals by comparing them against metrics like revenue). - The amount of funding provided for mitigation projects (i.e., carbon credits purchased).

-Here again, what's unique to the CSRD are the levels of detail and assurance required.
+Here again, what's unique to CSRD are the levels of detail and assurance required.
 For example, filers will be required to include a statement outlining how their targets are based on "conclusive scientific evidence."
 They'll also need to describe the relevant expertise of the managers, boards, and partners leading their sustainability efforts.